lemon857/Emulator6502/README.md

   2. set byte in memory ex. :$4444 $44 set byte from $4444 value $44 `:$4444 $44`

 # Settings
+At start program:
+- If you want execute your program slow and see realtime processor instructions, use flags -g or --gui

+- As default path to program equal "test.asm6502", if you want change it, use flags -p or --prg and after space relative path to asm6502 program

 In [memory.hpp](https://github.com/lemon857/Emulator6502/blob/main/include/memory.h)
 ```c++
 // 0x0000 - 0x00FF - Zero Page